Asian American and Pacific Islander Heritage Month

 Asian American and Pacific Islander Heritage Month timeline

 We have President George H.W.
-Bush to thank for making this official.
+Bush to thank for making this month official.

 How to Observe Asian American and Pacific Islander Heritage Month

-Cook an exotic recipe
+Cook a traditional recipe

 Embark on a cultural culinary journey in your kitchen!
 Begin with fresh ingredients and serve up some Asian or Hawaiian dishes.